Last Updated December 16, 2021

 Right to request disclosure of personal information we collect and share about you

-If you are a California resident whose personal information is covered by the CCPA, you may submit a request to us for the following information:
+If you are a California resident whose personal information is covered by the CCPA, you may submit a request to us for any or all the following information:

 - The categories of personal information we have collected about you